 Still, you can’t go wrong as long as you remember two things: always use a progress bar and keep a single in-app guide between 3-7 steps.

-2- Personalize it
+2- Personalize your in-app tutorial

-3- Have them do it
+3- Have your users do it

 The essential problem with traditional user onboarding is that it gives users no chance to get on a product hands-on and learn it by themselves.